-Lakes International Comic Art Festival and VIP Brands Ltd. launch 2025 “Sophie Castille Award – English” for Comics in Translation
+Lakes International Comic Art Festival, launches the 2025 “Sophie Castille Award – English” for Comics in Translation

-Bowness on Windermere, Thursday 10th April 2025: VIP Brands Ltd. has announced the 2025 Sophie Castille Awards for Comics in Translation – English, this year’s award to again be presented in partnership with Comica and the Lakes International Comic Art Festival, at the Festival’s annual event in Bowness-on-Windermere this autumn, taking place Friday 26th September – Sunday 28th September 2025.
+Bowness on Windermere, Thursday 10th April 2025: The Lakes International Comic Art Festival is pleased to announce the 2025 Sophie Castille Awards for Comics in Translation – English.
+This year’s award will again be presented in partnership with VIP Brands, Ltd, Comica and the Lakes International Comic Art Festival, at the Festival’s annual ceremony in Bowness-on-Windermere on Saturday, 27th September 2025.

 The Sophie Castille Awards for Comics in Translation are for the best translation of graphic novels into a variety of languages around the world.